kbsali/php-redmine-api/tests/Behat/README.md

 ```
         And the returned data "projects.0" property has only the following properties with Redmine version ">= 5.1.0"
             """
             id
             name
+            identifier
+            description
+            homepage
+            """
+        But the returned data "projects.0" property has only the following properties with Redmine version ">= 5.1.0 < 6.0.0"
+            """
+            id
+            name